Blog

 When these crashes occur and involve more than two vehicles, it is sometimes difficult to determine who is at fault and how much fault each party has for the crash.
 There are even rare situations when the driver of the car that was hit last is partially at fault.

-Our Maryland car accident lawyers discuss fault in rear-end accidents below to try to help you better understand these confusing situations.
+In the content below, a Baltimore car accident lawyer from our firm discusses fault in rear-end accidents below to try to help you better understand these confusing situations.
 If you were injured in a rear-end accident, contact us to schedule a free, no obligation consultation today and learn about your legal rights.

 Most of the time, the driver who crashes into the rear of a vehicle ahead will be entirely at fault.
 All drivers have a duty to drive safely, which includes following other vehicles at a safe distance.